Raghav211w/dog-vs-cat-classification-cnn/README.md

 ## 📌 Overview

-This project implements a **Convolutional Neural Network (CNN)** to classify images of dogs and cats.
+This project builds a **Convolutional Neural Network (CNN)** to classify images as either dogs or cats.
-The model is trained on a real-world dataset and achieves strong performance on unseen validation data.
+The model is trained on a real-world dataset and achieves strong performance on validation data.

 ---